 Biden, Xi clash on Taiwan but try to 'manage' differences

-U.S. President Joe Biden objected to China's "coercive and increasingly aggressive actions" toward Taiwan during the first in-person meeting of his presidency with Xi Jinping, as the two superpower leaders on Monday aimed to "manage" their differences in the competition for global influence.
+U.S. President Joe Biden objected directly to China's "coercive and increasingly aggressive actions" toward Taiwan during the first in-person meeting of his presidency with Xi Jinping, as the two superpower leaders aimed on Monday to "manage" their differences in the competition for global influence.

-The nearly three-hour meeting was the highlight of Biden's weeklong, round-the-world trip to Asia, and came at a critical juncture for the two countries amid increasing economic and security tensions.
+The nearly three-hour meeting was the highlight of Biden's weeklong, round-the-world trip to the Middle East and Asia, and came at a critical juncture for the two countries amid increasing economic and security tensions.
 Speaking at a news conference afterward, Biden said that when it comes to China, the U.S. would "compete vigorously, but I'm not looking for conflict."

-He added: "I absolutely believe there need not be a new Cold War" with the rising Asian power.
+He added: "I absolutely believe there need not be a new Cold War" between America and the rising Asian power.

-Biden reiterated U.S. support for its longstanding "One China" policy, which recognizes the government in Beijing while allowing for informal U.S. relations and defence ties with Taipei, and "strategic ambiguity" over whether the U.S. would respond militarily if the island were attacked.
-He also said that despite China's recent sabre rattling, he does not believe "there's any imminent attempt on the part of China to invade Taiwan."
+Biden reiterated U.S. support for its longstanding "One China" policy, which recognizes the government in Beijing -- while allowing for informal American relations and defense ties with Taipei, and "strategic ambiguity" over whether the U.S. would respond militarily if the island were attacked.
+He also said that despite China's recent saber rattling, he does not believe "there's any imminent attempt on the part of China to invade Taiwan."

 Xi, according to the Chinese government's account of the meeting, "stressed that the Taiwan question is at the very core of China's core interests, the bedrock of the political foundation of China-U.S. relations, and the first red line that must not be crossed in China-U.S. relations."

-Biden said he and Xi also discussed Russia's aggression against Ukraine and "reaffirmed our shared belief" that the threat or the use of nuclear weapons is "totally unacceptable."
+Biden said he and Xi also discussed Russia's aggression against Ukraine and "reaffirmed our shared belief" that the use or even the threat of nuclear weapons is "totally unacceptable."
 That was a reference to Moscow's thinly veiled threats to use atomic weapons as its nearly nine-month invasion of Ukraine has faltered.

+Chinese officials have largely refrained from public criticism of Russia's war, although Beijing has avoided direct support of the Russians, such as supplying arms.

 Xi and Biden warmly greeted each other with a handshake at a luxury resort hotel in Indonesia, where they are attending the Group of 20 summit of large economies.

-Xi called on Biden to "chart the right course" and "elevate the relationship" between China and the U.S. He said he wanted a "candid and in-depth exchange of views" with Biden.
+Xi called on Biden to "chart the right course" and "elevate the relationship" between China and the U.S. He said he wanted a "candid and in-depth exchange of views."

 Both men entered the highly anticipated meeting with bolstered political standing at home.
 Democrats triumphantly held onto control of the U.S. Senate, with a chance to boost their ranks by one in a runoff election in Georgia next month, while Xi was awarded a third five-year term in October by the Communist Party's national congress, a break with tradition.

-White House aides have repeatedly sought to minimize any notion of conflict between the two nations and have emphasized that they believe the countries can work in tandem on shared challenges such as climate change and health security.

-But relations have grown more strained under successive American administrations, as economic, trade, human rights and security differences have come to the fore.
+But relations between the two powers have grown more strained under successive American administrations, with economic, trade, human rights and security differences at the fore.

-As president, Biden has repeatedly taken China to task for human rights abuses against the Uyghur people and other ethnic minorities, crackdowns on democracy activists in Hong Kong, coercive trade practices, military provocations against self-ruled Taiwan and differences over Russia's prosecution of its war against Ukraine.
-Chinese officials have largely refrained from public criticism of Russia's war, although Beijing has avoided direct support, such as supplying arms.
+As president, Biden has repeatedly taken China to task for human rights abuses against the Uyghur people and other ethnic minorities, crackdowns on democracy activists in Hong Kong, coercive trade practices, military provocations against self-ruled Taiwan and differences over Russia and Ukraine.

 The White House said Biden specifically mentioned U.S. concerns about China's actions in Xinjiang, Tibet, and Hong Kong, and the plight of Americans it considers "wrongfully detained" or subject to exit bans in China.

-Taiwan has emerged as one of the most contentious issues between Washington and Beijing.
+Taiwan has emerged as one of the most contentious issues.
 Multiple times in his presidency, Biden has said the U.S. would defend the island -- which China has eyed for eventual unification -- in case of a Beijing-led invasion.
-But administration officials have stressed each time that the U.S.'s "One China" policy has not changed.
+But administration officials have stressed each time that the U.S. China policy has not changed.

 Pelosi's trip prompted China, officially the People's Republic of China, to retaliate with military drills and the firing of ballistic missiles into nearby waters.